 Changes made to the original repo do not automatically update to your repo.
 You have to manually fetch those changes and merge them into your own repo.
 To do this, you need to add what is called a remote.
 A remote allows you to fetch the changes from the original project to stay updated.

 Use your browser to navigate to the page for the original repo.
-Click the Clone or download button, then click the copy button to copy the URL for the original repo to your clipboard.
+Click the Code button, then click the copy button to copy the URL for the original repo to your clipboard.
 Remember to use SSH if you setup GitHub to use it.

 When you create a copy of a project, the original project is considered to be upstream.
 Since you're getting the updates from upstream, often the remote is called